LockOne/Cartowebsite/README.md

   1. Google chrome has issues running it (works for me through my IDE -Webstorm- using chrome)
   2. Firefox should run it fine however

+Main logic is in the index.html and the cartogram.js files.